CodeYourFuture/syllabus/docs/html-css/week-1/lesson.md

       <td><code>px</code></td>
       <td>pixel</td>
       <td>Absolute</td>
-      <td>This used to refer to real physical pixels on screens, but on modern devices with high resolution displays one CSS pixel is usually rendered using a whole multiple of real pixels.
-For rendering on screens, a CSS “reference pixel” is defined as the visual angle of one pixel on a device with a pixel density of 96 pixels per inch at a distance of an arm’s length from the reader.</td>
+      <td>This used to refer to real physical pixels on screens, but on modern devices with high resolution displays one CSS pixel is usually rendered using a whole multiple of real pixels.</td>
     </tr>
     <tr>
       <td><code>rem</code></td>